biggis-project/biggis-docs/docs/scenarios/02_bos.md

 sensors](../demos/optical_remote_sensing/index.md) (similar to SIGIS2) and flying autonomously over the scene of the accident.
 These so-called UAS (Unmanned Aerial Systems) continuously send data over a broad spectrum (visible light up to infrared or far infrared) of the underlying air layers to BigGIS.
-Hyperspectral sensors often generate data volumes in the gigabyte range for each photo flight and application, which must be integrated into the geodata described above.
+Hyperspectral sensors often generate data volumes in the gigabyte range for each photo flight and application.
+BigGIS should be able to handle these data volumes and offer suitable APIs to perform data analysis and integration at scale.
-BigGIS shall use this data to perform an automated geocoding process and interpret the image data in an automatic process and integrate it into a database of the accident environment based on the archive data (OGC services and COPERNICUS data) named above (TODO: is this really implemented or should the last sentence be omitted?).

 Further images taken with the aid of the flying robots indicate the direction and velocity of propagation of pollutants (liquid, gaseous).
 This allows for forecasts of the diffusion and drift of the pollutants more accurately than with the